andrewpillar/pfetch/readme.md

         </script>
     </footer>

 So let's clear a few things up.
-In the example above we want pfetch to fetch the URL `/about.html`, and replace `#pfetch-body` with the content it gets back.
+In the example above we want pfetch to fetch the URL `about.html`, and replace `#pfetch-body` with the content it gets back.
+The HTML response returned from clicking on the link will be filtered down to the element that matches the query selector `#pfetch-body`.
+If no element can be found then the full HTML response will be used.

 But how does pfetch know to target `#pfetch-body` with the returned content?
 This is done using the `data-pfetch` attribute you can see above.
 The value of this attribute will correspond with the ID of the element we wish to update with the content returned from the link's URL.